Aayush-khadka/Result-Processing-System/README.md

 This application is developed in C# and employs Microsoft Access as its database.
 It has an easy-to-use interface for inputing student grades and generating grade report cards.

-This is school Project Made to Demonstrate the  CRUD operations.
+This is a school Project Made to Demonstrate the  CRUD operations.

 ## Features